 Refund Advance Loans.
 Refund advance loans are loans available to eligible TurboTax customers based on a customer's anticipated income tax refund, at no cost to the customer.
 The loans are repaid from the customer's income tax refund, which is generally received within three to four weeks after acceptance of the customer's income tax return by the Internal Revenue Service (IRS).
 We partner with third-party issuing banks to originate the loans and subsequently purchase full participating interests in those loans.
 The refund advance loans are not secured and are recorded at amortized cost, net of an allowance for credit losses.
-As of January 31, 2025 and July 31, 2024, the net notes receivable balances for refund advance loans were \$268 million and \$4 million, respectively.
-As of January 31, 2025, we had commitments to purchase \$30 million in refund advance loans that were originated on or prior to January 31, 2025.
+As of April 30, 2025 and July 31, 2024, the net notes receivable balances for refund advance loans were \$1 million and \$4 million, respectively.
 We maintain an allowance for credit losses to reserve for potentially uncollectible loans.
-We estimate the allowance based on expected funding of refunds by the IRS using historical trends.
-When we determine that any amounts are uncollectible, we charge them off against the allowance.
-As of January 31, 2025 and July 31, 2024, the allowances for credit losses on refund advance loans were not material.
+We estimate the allowance for credit losses based on expected funding of refunds by the IRS using historical trends.
+When we determine that any amounts are uncollectible, we charge them off against the allowance for credit losses.
+As of April 30, 2025 and July 31, 2024, the allowances for credit losses on refund advance loans were not material.